pollfly/clearml-docs/docs/webapp/applications/app_overview.md

 title: ClearML Applications
 ---

-ClearML Applications are a new, experimental approach for extending ClearML's functionalities with no need to handle code.
-Input configurations into an application's wizard and then ClearML will launch an instance of the application and monitor its performance.
+ClearML Applications extend ClearML's functionalities to manage ML workloads with no need to handle code.
+Users can input configurations in each app's GUI wizard in order to easily launch an application instance and monitor its performance.

 ![ClearML Applications main page](../../img/webapp_apps_overview.png)

 The applications include:
-* [AWS Autoscaler](aws_auto_scaler) - Optimize AWS EC2 instance scaling according to the instance types and budget
+* [AWS Autoscaler](aws_auto_scaler.md) - Optimize AWS EC2 instance scaling according to the instance types and budget
-* [Hyperparameter Optimization](hyperparam_opt) - Find the parameter values that lead to the best performing models, according to a configured metric objective and optimization strategy.
+* [Hyperparameter Optimization](hyperparam_opt.md) - Find the parameter values that lead to the best performing models, according to a configured metric objective and optimization strategy.
-* [Nvidia Clara](nvidia_clara) - Easily configure and use Clara, Nvidia's framework for healthcare and life sciences developers
+* [Nvidia Clara](nvidia_clara.md) - Easily configure and use Clara, Nvidia's framework for healthcare and life sciences developers
-* [Project Dashboard](project_dashboard) - Monitor a project's progress, a metric’s statistics, and GPU and worker usage.
+* [Project Dashboard](project_dashboard.md) - Monitor a project's progress, a metric’s statistics, and GPU and worker usage.
 The app also supports Slack alerts about task failure

 ## App Layout

 When navigating to an application page, the page is split into two sections:
-* **App Instances** list - on the left column of the app page.
+* **App Instance** list - on the left column of the app page.
 From there, navigate between app instances, create new instances, and access [app actions](#app-actions).

 * Dashboard - the main section of the app page, to the right of the instance list.
 When an app instance is selected from